Dr. Bruce Lourie

 President, Ivey Foundation

-An engaging and lively spokesperson, Dr. Lourie has a unique ability to translate complex issues into timely and actionable information in both print and broadcast interviews alike and has been interviewed by most major Canadian news outlets.
-Dr. Lourie is also an experienced and in demand speaker, and has spoken at events such as Global Salmon Initiative’s COP26 Panel, The Trottier Symposium and the 2021 Calgary Climate Symposium, where he gave the keynote address.
+An engaging and lively spokesperson, Dr. Lourie has a unique ability to translate complex issues into timely and actionable information in both print and broadcast interviews and has been interviewed by major radio, television, print and social media outlets in Canada, Australia and the United States.
+Dr. Lourie is an experienced and in demand speaker, and speaks regularly at major climate, energy, government, philanthropy and industry association events including the 2024 World Energy Congress in Rotterdam, the 2024 Net-Zero Forum and the 2024 Globe and Mail Report on Business Road to Net-Zero event, where he gave the keynote address.

 Media / Interview Requests: